When are graph DBs indispensable?

 Furthermore, graph databases are great at calculating other important queries that return the importance of nodes with respect to centrality and other useful node and network metrics.

-Support for graph databases in Siren Platform 10.2: The Neo4j connector
+Support for graph databases in Siren Platform 10.3: The new Import Wizard (beta) for the Neo4j connector

 This might be surprising: Have we not already demonstrated that to get the benefit of knowledge graphs, you don’t need to move all of the data to a graph database?